nus-cs2113-AY2122S1/ip/docs/README.md

 1.[E][ ] open house (at: Oct 15 2021 0900)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ```

+### Saving the data
+Duke will automatically save the data after any command that changes the data.
+There is no need to save manually.

+### Editing the data file
+Duke's data are saved by a pipe `|` delimited file at `data/duke.txt`.
+Advanced users are welcome to update the data
+directly by editing that data file.

+`!Caution: If your changes to the data file makes its format invalid, Duke will discard all data and start with an
+empty data file at the next run.`

 ## Command Summary
 | Action | Command Parameters |